When the Insurance Company Isn’t Responding to You, How You Can Take Action & Protect Your Rights

 Is the insurance company experiencing reasonable delays or are they intentionally ignoring you?
 While insurers are not obligated to respond to your calls or demand letters by any specific deadline, it’s not great for their bottom line to ignore every claimant — and they are legally obligated to act in “good faith” with claims.
 That means handling claims reasonably and fairly.

-So, if you feel like an insurance company is ignoring you, take these steps to get a better idea of whether you may have been subjected to bad faith insurance.
-If so, these actions can help you protect your rights and claim as you proceed.
+So, if you feel like an insurance company is ignoring you, take these steps to better understand whether you may have been subjected to bad-faith insurance.
+If so, these actions can help you protect your rights and claims as you proceed.

 1. Make a Follow-Up Call

-Insurance adjusters are busy people, and it’s not uncommon for claims to get passed along to one or more adjusters as they’re processed.
+Insurance adjusters are busy people, and claims are not uncommon to get passed along to one or more adjusters as they’re processed.
 On top of that, insurance companies may not have the most up-to-date contact information for you, or mistakes on claim forms could cause holdups in adjusters getting back to you.
 All of those could be legitimate reasons you may not hear back from the insurance company as soon as you expect to once you contact them.

 So, follow up a week or two after your first letter or point of contact.
 Call and leave a detailed voicemail, explaining: